-Arvand is a UX/UI designer who has worked on a variety of apps for companies such as Microsoft, Deloitte, and a Silicon Valley startup that was acquired by Amazon.
+Arvand is a UX/UI designer who has worked on a variety of apps for companies such as Microsoft, Deloitte, Caterpillar, and a Silicon Valley startup that was acquired by Amazon.
 He's also worked as a full-time agile scrum product manager in a Y Combinator team working on fintech after they were acquired by an NYSE-listed company.

 Worked as an agile product owner largely managing the design team, and the product's design efforts as well as user experience.
 I worked very closely with the design team to prototype the next generation of certain features for web and iPhone, and the next generation of the GoBank mobile, and web applications.